ibz0q/lovelace-bg-animation/README.md

 Please directly tip the artists you found most inspiring.

-## Project Motivation
+## Motivation

-Mostly Nostalgia. a time when canvas/JS/CSS3 was new to the web I recall seeing countless of abstract experiments using these technologies.
-I wanted to preserve them and view them in a art type gallery on a Home Assistant dashboard, they make for great backgrounds!
+Mostly nostalgia reasons.
+When Canvas/JS/CSS3 was new to the web I remember the awe of abstract web experiments.
+I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard, they make great backgrounds!

-Some of the experiments I have saved overtime in my bookmarks have long been lost or forgotten because of the passage of time.
+Some of the experiments I have saved in my bookmarks overtime have long been lost or forgotten because of the passage of time.
 Occasionally I would save these to disk.
 A number of experiments only exist here now because of this.

 I have tried my best to find references and credit the artists who's original work has been lost to digital oblivion, archive.org links provided if they are available - This is not always the case.